OdinGodOfCryptography/seedroller/README.md

 ![Seedroller test using python](test.png)

 Each roll of seven dice yields a number from zero to 2999.
 The figure above shows the number of times each of those values were rolled.
 The average value in the figure above can be seen to be about 3333 counts for each value, which for 3000 different values multiplies up to one billion.
-The minimum value is not zero, which means that no values between 0 and 2999 were omitted, all were rolled several times.
+The minimum value is not zero, which means that no values between 0 and 2999 were omitted, alle were rolled several times.

 The spread of the values, which is assessed by the standard deviation calculated in the script, but not shown in the figure, shows that this is a good spread and that no values should be favourised.
 Which of course is mathematically true for neutral dice, but the point of this figure is to increase our own faith in this method before entrusting our hard earned bitcoin to these newly generated private keys derived from these rolled seeds.

-### <a name="bip39"></a> BIP 39 list of words
-The official list of words can be found in the bitcoin core github repository of bips [https://github.com/bitcoin/bips.git](https://github.com/bitcoin/bips.git), which you can best get by cloning the repository.

-You can also go to the file on github directly here [https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt)

-I have also included the file in this repository, simply copied from bitcoin core bips repository, [english_bip39.txt](english_bip39.txt).

-All the words are numbered from 1 to 2048.
-You can print this and look it up with thine own eyes, or you can use your favourite program to search for the line number, e.g. emacs or firefox.
-In emacs you can search by line number making for an easy lookup for each rolled number.

-In order to make it easier to look up a rolled number, I have made a new text file with the numbers explicitly numbered in [english_bip39_numbered.txt](english_bip39_numbered.txt).
-The python script to do this is included here as well [bip39_wordlist_line_numberer.py](bip39_wordlist_line_numberer.py)

-Being paranoid, it might be a good idea to search for a couple of different lists to make sure you have the correct one and not a tampered list.

 ## Feedback!